-KwanLab: Food, Food safety, Microbiology, Fungal Biology, Omics, and More Since 1984
+KwanLab: Microbiome, Nutrition, Food, Food safety, Microbiology, Fungal Biology, Omics, and More Since 1984

-The establishment and contribution of the laboratory of Hoi Shan Kwan from 1984 is described.
-We have grown along and reflected the development of food science and safety, microbiology, fungal biology, omics, and bioinformatics in Hong Kong.
+The establishment and contribution of the laboratory of Hoi Shan Kwan from 1984 is described here.
+We have led, grown along and reflected the development of food science and safety, microbiology, fungal biology, omics, and bioinformatics in Hong Kong.

 The Timeline shows the technology transfer and establishment, the scientific endeavors over the years and the major external fundings of my laboratory—KwanLab, since 1984.
 Here is my story of KwanLab: